astroprofsmith/intromodern.github.io/_sources/c9examples.md

-In this case, we work backwards from knowing what the the minimum energy in the center-of-momentum fraine would be.
+In this case, we work backwards from knowing what the the minimum energy in the center-of-momentum frame would be.
 It must be at least the sum of the rest energies of the two particles to be produced.
 ```{math}
 E_{\rm commin} = E_{0\Lambda} + E_{0K} =